Where Can Cells That Are Able To Differentiate Be Found

 Conclusion

 To deepen your understanding, consider exploring the latest research in stem cell biology, attending relevant seminars, and engaging in discussions about the ethical implications of stem cell research.
 By doing so, you can contribute to the ongoing efforts to harness the potential of cells that are able to differentiate for the betterment of human health.
-Take the next step and delve into the vast resources available online and in academic literature to further your knowledge and involvement in this exciting field.
+Take the next step and break down the vast resources available online and in academic literature to further your knowledge and involvement in this exciting field.